 Video games also figure large in Neil’s body of work: As well as playing the villainous role of Charles Lee in Assassin’s Creed 3, and the burned out old skater/guide, Bob, in Shaun White Skateboarding, he has voiced and motion-captured characters in many video games, including Deus Ex; Human Revolution, Watchdogs, Outlast, Assassin’s Creed IV: Black Flag, Thief IV, Deus Ex: Mankind Divided, Assassin’s Creed: Unity, and Rainbow Six.

-Born and raised in Montreal, Neil now resides in Los Angeles where, when not at work on a set or in a studio, he can be found riding his motorcycle, playing hockey, practicing yoga and trying to get better at guitar.
-He is also finishing up his first screenplay and is very excited to start pitching it!
+Born and raised in Montreal, Neil now resides in Los Angeles where, when not at work on a set or in a studio, he can be found riding his motorcycle, hiking into the backcounrty, playing hockey, practicing yoga and trying to get better at guitar.
+He has also just finished up his first screenplay and is very excited to start pitching it!